Compare TFC & ETR Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

-Truist Financial is one of the three super-regional banks in the US, with around $565 billion in assets as of the fourth quarter of 2025.
+Truist Financial is one of the three super-regional banks in the US, with around $550 billion in assets as of the first quarter of 2026.
 Truist emerged from the combination of BB&T and SunTrust in 2019.
 Based in Charlotte, North Carolina, the bank's footprint is largely in the Mid-Atlantic and Southeast.
 Apart from retail and commercial banking operations, the bank also offers online and point-of-sale consumer lending, cards, wealth management, investment banking, and other banking services.

 Entergy is a holding company with five regulated vertically integrated utilities that generate and distribute electricity to 3 million customers in Arkansas, Louisiana, Mississippi, and Texas.
 It is one of the largest power producers in the country with 27 gigawatts of rate-regulated owned and leased power generation capacity.
 Entergy was the second-largest nuclear owner in the US before it began retiring and selling its plants in the Northeast in 2014.
 It sold its two small gas utilities in Louisiana in 2025.